Career Technical Education

 Career Pathway programs are offered in high schools throughout Sonoma County in industry areas that have been identified as viable sectors of Sonoma County’s economy.
 Many schools provide career pathways using Smaller Learning Community models.

-- Stephen Jackson, Director
+- Stephen Jackson, Director, CTE Partnerships

-- Chuck Wade, Program Coordinator for Instructional Support
+- Chuck Wade, Coordinator, Instructional Support